Poisson process approximation for dependent superposition of point processes: Superposition of thinned dependent point processes

 \section{Superposition of thinned dependent point processes}

 Assume that $q$ is a measurable retention function on $\G$ and $X$ is a point process on $\G$.
 For a realization $X(\omega)$ of $X$, we thin its points as follows.
-For each point of $X(\omega)$ at $\a$, it is retained with probability $q(\a)$ and discarded with probability $1-q(\a)$, independently of the other points [see Daley and Vere-Jones~(1988), p.~554, for dependent thinning and Schuhmacher~(2005b) for discussions of more thinning strategies].
-The thinned configuration is denoted as $X_q(\omega)$.
-For retention functions $q_1,q_2,\cdots,q_n$, let $\sum_{i=1}^nX'_{q_i}$ be the process arising from the superposition of independent realizations of $X_{q_1},X_{q_2},\dots,X_{q_n}$, that is, $X'_{q_1},X'_{q_2},\dots,X'_{q_n}$ are independent and $\cl\left(X'_{q_i}\right)=\cl\left(X_{q_i}\right)$ for $i=1,\dots,n$.
-Fichtner~(1977) showed that a sequence of such superpositions, obtained from the rows of an infinitesimal array of retention functions, converges to a Poisson process under standard conditions [see also Kallenberg~(1983, Exercise~8.8)].
-Serfozo~(1984) presented convergence theorems for sums of dependent point processes that are randomly thinned by a two-step procedure which deletes each entire point process with a probability and for each retained point process, its points are deleted or retained according to another thinning strategy.
-Necessary and sufficient conditions are given for a sum of two-step thinned point processes to converge in distribution and the limit is shown to be a Cox process [see also Fichtner~(1975) and Liese~(1980)].
+For each point of $X(\omega)$ at $\alpha$, it is retained with probability $q(\alpha)$ and discarded with probability $1-q(\alpha )$, independently of the other points; see \cite{DaVerJon88}, page 554, for dependent thinning and \cite{Schuhmacher05b} for discussions of more thinning strategies.
+The thinned configuration is denoted by $X_q(\omega)$.
+For retention functions $q_1,q_2,\dots,q_n$, let $\sum_{i=1}^nX'_{q_i}$ be the process arising from the superposition of independent realizations of $X_{q_1},X_{q_2},\dots ,X_{q_n}$, that is, $X'_{q_1},X'_{q_2},\dots,X'_{q_n}$ are independent and $\cl(X'_{q_i} )=\cl(X_{q_i} )$ for $i=1,\dots ,n$.
+Fichtner \cite{Fichtner77} showed that a sequence of such superpositions, obtained from the rows of an infinitesimal array of retention functions, converges to a Poisson process under standard conditions; see also \cite{Ka83}, Exercise 8.8).
+Serfozo \cite{Serfozo84} presented convergence theorems for sums of dependent point processes that are randomly thinned by a two-step procedure which deletes each entire point process with a given probability and for each retained point process, points are deleted or retained according to another thinning strategy.
+Necessary and sufficient conditions are given for a sum of two-step thinned point processes to converge in distribution and the limit is shown to be a Cox process; see also \cite{Fichtner75} and \cite{Liese80}.

-For simplicity, we assume that $\{\Xi_i,\ i\in\ci\}$ is a locally dependent collection of point processes (satisfying [LD1]) on a locally compact metric space $\G$ with metric $d_0$ bounded by 1.
+For simplicity, we assume that $\{\Xi_i, i\in\ci\}$ is a locally dependent collection of point processes (satisfying [LD1]) on a locally compact metric space $\G$ with metric $d_0$ bounded by 1.
 For each point of $\Xi_i$, we delete the point with probability $1-p$ and retain it with probability $p$, independent of the others.
-The thinned point process is denoted by $\Xi_i^p$, $i\in\ci$, and in general, for each point process $X$, we use $X^p$ to stand for its thinned process.
-Let $\Xi^p=\sum_{i\in\ci}\Xi_i^p$.
-As before, we define $A_i$ as the collection of indices $j$ of the point processes $\Xi_j$ which are dependent on $\Xi_i$, i.e., $\Xi_i$ is independent of $\{\Xi_j, \ j\in A_i^c\}$.
+The thinned point process is denoted by $\Xi_i^p$, $i\in\ci$, and, in general, for each point process $X$, we use $X^p$ to denote its thinned process.
+Let $\Xi ^p=\sum_{i\in\ci}\Xi_i^p$.
+As before, we define $A_i$ to be the collection of indices $j$ of the point processes $\Xi_j$ which are dependent on $\Xi_i$, that is, $\Xi_i$ is independent of $\{\Xi_j, j\in A_i^c\}$.